Prevalence is marginally higher among nomadic populations (99.7%), but universally high in all locations

 85 deaths per 1,000 live births (2015)

-Across the entire region of Somalia and Somaliland, 64.5% of women believe that FGM should continue and 32.8% believe that it should not (2006).
+76.4% of women believe that FGM should continue and 18.9% believe that it should not.

-While support for Type III (Pharaonic) FGM has declined in recent years, other types of FGM referred to as 'sunna' remain popular.
+While support for Type III (Pharaonic) FGM has declined in recent years, other types of FGM referred to as ‘Sunni’ remain popular.
+More than four in five women in the oldest age group experienced Pharaonic cutting, compared to less than half of women in the youngest age group.

-FGM prevalence among women aged 15–49 has remained consistent for some time.
+FGM prevalence among women aged 15–49 has remained broadly consistent for some time.

-Breaking down the 2011 data for the North-East Zone by age group shows that the prevalence for women aged 45–49 is 97.8%, while for the youngest age group it is 95.8%, but some girls over the age of 15 may yet be cut, and ideally more data would be required to confirm this trend.
+Breaking down the 2020 data by age group shows that the prevalence for women aged 45–49 is 99.8%, while for the youngest age group it is 98.8%, but some women over the age of 15 may yet be cut.

 FGM Legislation in Somalia